Reynier Leyva Novo

-Above: Reynier Leyva Novo, The Flowers of My Exile, 2023, photographs on Epson Metallic photo paper, mounted to Epson cotton rag paper, 40 images, 10″ x 19″ each unframed
+Above: Reynier Leyva Novo, The Flowers of My Exile, 2023, photographs on Epson Metallic photo paper, mounted to Epson cotton rag paper, 40 images, 10″ x 19″ each unframed, edition of 3

 In Novo’s work, the elision of people and cultures by political force is countered by unexpectedly revolutionary acts of social connection.
 This may take place on Facebook, where Novo defies government decrees by posting images of protests occurring in his home country, or in the broadcasting of his individual graphic mark.
 In a wry and compelling work included in The Flowers of My Exile, a neon sign in the shape of the artist’s own handwriting reads: “I declare under protest that I am free.”